CowKeyMan/SBWT-Search/documentation/Documents/WorkflowDocumentation/WorkflowFiles.rst

   * **scripts**: This folder contains scripts written in multiple languages which are used to combine multiple commands into a single file.
 It is advised to only build using these scripts rather than using the individual :ref:`Tools` directly.

-    * **build**: Scripts used to build executables and documentation
+    * **build**: Scripts used to build executables and documentation.
+Within this script, cmake configuration options are set.
+Change these if you wish to set different options.

-      * `build_all.sh`: Builds the main, the tests (which need to be run!) and the documentation (in Debug mode).
-We can change the settings here to switch off CUDA or CPU builds
+      * `build_all.sh`: Generates compilation database and then calls all other build scripts except for `scripts/build/build_debug.sh`.
-      * `build_docs.sh`: Builds documentation only
+      * `build_docs.sh`: Builds documentation
-      * `build_release.sh`: Builds only the main (in Release mode).
-We can change the settings here to switch off CUDA or CPU builds
+      * `build_release.sh`: Builds the main program in release mode
+      * `build_debug.sh`: Builds the main program in debug mode
+      * `build_tests.sh`: Builds the testing executable
+      * `build_benchmarks.sh`: Builds the benchmarking executable

     * **cmake_checks**

       * `check_clang_format.py`: Clang format by default edits the file that you run it on.
 Therefore I created this python script which executes clang format on temporary files and then returns the difference between them using git diff.
 This way no file is changed without
       * `check_header_guards.py`: Clang format by default edits the file that you run it on.
 Therefore I created this python script which executes clang format on temporary files and then returns the difference between them using git diff.
 This way no file is changed without
       * `clang-tidy.py`: clang-tidy needs us to input files to its command manually, therefore this script handles that.
 It will run over all our non-test and point out any potential unsafe code in the shell output.
+It uses the compilation commands `compile_commands.json` in the root directory, which are generated when we run `scripts/build/build_all.sh`.

+    * **sbatch**: Scripts which are meant to be run using slurm configured systems.

+      * `run_benchmarks.sbatch`: Build and run the benchmark main.
+It calls `scripts/standalone/run_benchmarks.sh` to do the actual benchmarking work

     * **standalone**: These are scripts that run things and generate outputs

       * `apply_clang_format.py`: Applies the changes proposed by clang format.
 Warning: This actually changes the source code.
 While it would not change the contents, make sure that you agree with the changes (you can check what changes will be applied if you run `scripts/cmake_checks/check_clang_format.py`
       * `run_tests.sh`: Runs the tests and generates html so that code coverage can easily be seen in the docs.
+      * `run_benchmarks.sh`: Script called by `scripts/sbatch/run_benchmarks.sbatch` to actually do the work of running the benchmarks.
+The benchmarks are run once with no output, and then 7 times recording their output. `print_benchmark_averages.py` is then called on the resulting file.
+      * `print_benchmark_averages.py`: Takes a file containing results of several benchmarking runs and prints out the average of all the runs for each 'key: value' pair.

   * **src**:

     * `main.cpp`: Where the main function of the actual program executable resides.
-    * `test_main.cpp`: There main function for the googletest's executable resides.
+    * `test_main.cpp`: Where main function for the googletest's executable resides.
 Usually this file is not modified
+    * `benchmark_main.cpp`: Where the main function for benchmarking is.
+Here we take command line arguments which tell us which benchmarks we want to run.
+This script is preferably run from `scripts/standalone/run_benchmarks.sh`, which also specifies all the available arguments.
-    * `BuildCommon.cmake`: Builds any files which will be used by both the main program and the tests
+    * `BuildCommon.cmake`: Builds any files which will be used by multiple programs
-    * `BuildMain.cmake`: Builds the main executable for all platforms (CUDA, CPU, etc, linking other libraries and setting options along the way
+    * `BuildMain.cmake`: Builds the main executable for all platforms (CUDA, CPU, etc), linking other libraries and setting options along the way
     * `BuildTests.cmake`: Loads googletest into the repository as a dependency and builds the test executable for all platforms (CUDA, CPU, etc), linking other libraries and setting options along the way
+    * `BuildBenchmark.cmake`: Builds the benchmark executable for all platforms (CUDA, CPU, etc), linking other libraries and setting options along the way
     * `CMakeLists.txt`: Tells cmake to execute the other *.cmake* files in this folder in sequential order.